Wilson Foundation working with MIT on tech competition

 - Gun-trained teacher 'accidentally' discharges firearm in classroom, officials say, injuring student

+“What we’re trying to do is to be constructive, but also optimistic and really shine a light on Detroit as the host city,” said Susan Young, a MIT Inclusive Innovation Challenge producer.

+The competition also identifies, celebrates and awards organizations, businesses and entrepreneurs who “are reshaping the future of work,” Young said.

-The top four will receive $20,000 each and move on to a global grand prize tournament in October at MIT.
-Winners from each region will compete there for a share of $1 million.
+The top four regional winners in Detroit will move on to a global grand prize tournament in October at MIT in Cambridge, Massachusetts.

+Winners from each of the five regions will compete there for $1 million in prize money.
 Four global winners will be selected.